-Treating Uterine Polyps at Texas Fertility Center of New Braunfels
+Treating uterine polyps at Texas Fertility Center New Braunfels

 Uterine polyps (also called endometrial polyps) originate in the endometrial lining of the uterus.
 Although typically benign, there is a slight chance that uterine polyps can become cancerous.